-Find the correct switch on your breaker box and turn off power to the inside unit.
+Safety first!
+Find the correct switch on your breaker box and turn off the power to the inside unit.
 On the outside unit, turn off the on/off switch.
 This is incredibly important, as you’ll soon be removing parts of the unit.

-Take a sprayer hose and spray the fins from the inside of the unit, washing away any debris.
-Do not use a pressure washer, as that can be a little too powerful.
+Use a sprayer hose to spray the fins from the inside of the unit, washing away any debris.
+Do not use a pressure washer, as that can be too powerful for the delicate fins.
 If the fins are exceptionally dirty, you can find fin-cleaning spray at a local hardware store.

 The fins need to be straight in order to keep airflow efficient throughout the year.
 Take a butter knife or a fin-straightening tool and straighten the fins carefully.
 Reattach the fan cage.